gvwilson/thirdbit/src/fiction/in-heck/index.md

 to bring the most beautiful white porcelain toilet Maddy had ever seen into the room.
 There was even toilet paper and a small basin with a tap…

-The toilet disappeared again as soon as she was done washing her hands.
+The toilet rotated away again as soon as she was done washing her hands.
 "Thank you," she said,
-seating herself on the bench again.
+seating herself on the bench again and gobbling the flat rectangle with the word "food" printed on it that had appeared while she was otherwise occupied.
-She half-expected "you're welcome" to appear on the screen, but it stayed dark.
+She half-expected "you're welcome" to appear on the screen on the wall, but it stayed dark.

 And stayed dark.